convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 #### Link Convertigo to a CouchDB database for FullSync

 If you need fullsync functions, Convertigo FullSync module uses Apache CouchDB as NoSQL repository.
-You can use the couchdb docker image and link to it convertigo this way:
+You can use the couchdb docker image and link to it Convertigo this way:

 Launch CouchDB container and name it 'fullsync'